 BLACKFACE MAKE UP

 Despite his studious approach, American critics balked at Olivier's blackface portrayal of the Moor when the movie opened across 51 metropolitan theatres in 1966.
-The country was in the midst of the civil rights movement, when sensitivities about black identity were at their height, and racist stereotypes were being systematically challenged.
-Against this backdrop the Englishman’s chosen aesthetic suddenly seemed badly timed, if not completely outdated.
+The country was in the midst of the Civil Rights Movement, when sensitivities about black identity were at their height, and racist stereotypes were being systematically challenged.
+Against this backdrop the English actor’s chosen aesthetic suddenly seemed badly timed, if not completely outdated.
 Bosley Crowther, writing in The New York Times, stated that the film gave the “outrageous impression of a theatrical Negro stereotype”, and that Olivier resembled an “end man in an American minstrel show.”
 Unsurprisingly, the film played for just two days.
 But despite it all, the production later received the highest ever number of Academy Award nominations for a Shakespeare film.

 With Europe largely unaffected by the fallout from the American Civil Rights Movement, it took much longer until white Othellos in blackface fell out of favour there.
 As late as 1990 Michael Gambon blacked up to play the Moor in a performance at the Stephen Joseph Theatre, Scarborough.
 This time he played the lead as a lighter-toned Arab.
 After this, blackface portrayals were retired completely, and Othello would mostly be cast as a Sub-Saharan African on both sides of the Atlantic and beyond.

 Hi there.
 I am a London-based author and publisher, specialising in fiction, non-fiction and online journalism.
 Discover more about me and my latest projects, at Ben Arogundade bio.